MicrosoftDocs/winrt-api/windows.applicationmodel.contacts/contactpicker_desiredfieldswithcontactfieldtype.md

 An array of [ContactFieldType](contactfieldtype.md)-typed values for a contact.

 ## -remarks

-For info about how to select contacts, see [Selecting contacts](/windows/uwp/contacts-and-calendar/selecting-contacts) and [Quickstart: Selecting user contacts ](/previous-versions/windows/apps/jj153343(v=win.10)).
+For more info about how to select contacts, see [Select contacts](/windows/uwp/contacts-and-calendar/selecting-contacts).

 ## -examples